Clemson vs. Boston College NCAA Football Odds, Plays and Insights | October 2, 2021

 Boston College Stats and Trends

-- Boston College has two wins against the spread in four games this season.
+- Boston College has covered the spread on two occasions this year.

-- Boston College's games this season have hit the over on two of three set point totals (66.7%).
+- Boston College's games this year have eclipsed the over/under two times in three opportunities (66.7%).

-- Boston College is 2-1 against the spread and 4-0 overall when the team notches more than 12.0 points.
+- Boston College is 2-1 against the spread and 4-0 overall when the team puts up more than 12.0 points.

-- When Boston College totals more than 296.5 yards, the team is 1-1 against the spread and 3-0 overall.
+- In games that Boston College churns out over 296.5 yards, the team is 1-1 against the spread and 3-0 overall.

 - The Eagles have four turnovers this season, equal to the number of takeaways for the Tigers.